-RBI circularCritical update19m ago·8 October 2025CNBC TV18
+RBI circularCritical update3 days ago·8 October 2025CNBC TV18

 Explained - How RBL Bank and SBI Cards benefit from the RBI draft circular for credit risk capital framework